The Western Flyer Returns to the Pacific Northwest

 May 6–13, 2026

-Student programs and community events in partnership with local educators and marine science organizations
+Student programs and community events in partnership with local educators and marine science organizations.

 Charleston Marine Life Center.
-Photo courtesy of CMLC.
+Photo credit: CMLC.

 Newport, Oregon